Vaccination FAQs

 Does my child really need a flu vaccine every year?

 Yes.
-It is recommended that everyone older than 6 months receive a seasonal flu vaccine annually.
+It is recommended that everyone aged 6 months or older receive a seasonal flu vaccine annually.
 Children are particularly at risk for contracting the flu because of the time they spend at school and play.
-Getting vaccinated is even more critical if your child has a chronic condition, like asthma or diabetes, that makes him or her more prone to being infected and can make their chronic condition worse.
-Nearly 20,000 children under age 5 are hospitalized in the United States every year due to flu-related complications (cdc.gov), and many of these cases result in death.
+Getting vaccinated is even more critical if your child has a chronic condition, like asthma or diabetes, that makes them more prone to being infected and can make their chronic condition worse.
+Nearly 20,000 children under age five are hospitalized in the United States every year due to flu-related complications, and many of these cases result in death.
 Avoid the possibility of this happening to your child.

 How bad is it to delay the recommended vaccine?

-The more you delay, the more you increase your risk of exposure to a long list of serious, and potentially crippling or deadly diseases.
-There are many consequences to delaying or not following the vaccination schedules recommended by the New York State Department of Health, Centers for Disease Control and Prevention and the American Academy of Pediatrics.
+The more you delay, the more you increase your risk of exposure to a long list of severe, potentially crippling, or deadly diseases.
+There are many consequences to delaying or not following the vaccination schedules recommended by the New York State Department of Health and the American Academy of Pediatrics.
 To find out more, see The Harm of Delaying or Skipping.

 What does it mean if my child has a fever after getting vaccinated?